·

 pot with fruit being cooking down.

-• Add sugar and pectin.
-Add the sugar and pectin all at once, return the mixture to a full rolling boil, and boil hard for 1 minute, stirring constantly.
+• Add the sugar and pectin.
+Add the sugar and both pouches of pectin all at once to the fruit mixture, stirring well to prevent clumping.
+Bring the mixture to a full rolling boil (bubbling vigorously across the surface) and boil hard for 1 minute, stirring constantly to prevent sticking.

 sugar on top of fruit in saucepan.